AI Model Pricing: Every Model, Per-Token & Per-Seat

 Plans vs API Pricing: Which Applies to You

 If your team uses AI through a chat app, you pay per seat and the plan is where admin controls and data terms live.
 If you are building an automation or product, you pay per token through the API.
-Most businesses use both.
+Most businesses use both — our guide on an AI API key vs a subscription covers where to draw the line.
 Not sure which tier fits?
 The AI Plan & Model Picker recommends a plan and model from five quick questions.

 How We Keep This Current